• Skip to primary navigation

 orange colored tomato soup in two white bowls along with a black spoon.

-This Instant Pot Tomato Soup is one of the most delicious soups you'll enjoy this winter.
-It's rich, thick, with the perfect balance of sweetness, tartness, and a hint of heat.
-With its creamy texture and smooth puree of tomatoes, onion, and garlic, you could easily call it a tomato bisque.
+This instant pot tomato basil soup is one of the most comforting and delicious soups you’ll enjoy this fall or winter.
+It’s rich and thick, with the perfect balance of sweetness, tanginess, and a subtle hint of heat.
+Thanks to its creamy texture and smooth blend of tomatoes, onion, and garlic, it could easily pass as a tomato bisque or cream of tomato soup.

 Jump to:

-• How to make instant pot tomato soup?
+• How to make tomato soup in instant pot?

 • Recipe tips